-Budget 2017: Chancellor confirms electric vehicle funding, fails to answer key questions
+Budget 2017: Chancellor confirms electric vehicle funding, announces new recycling targets

-BREAKING: Key proposals on the future of carbon pricing, renewable energy subsidies and air quality remain on the UK Government's 'to-do' list as Chancellor Philip Hammond offered little for the green economy to get excited about in his 2017 Budget this afternoon.
+BREAKING: Key proposals on the future of carbon pricing, renewable energy subsidies and air quality remain on the UK Government's 'to-do' list as Chancellor Philip Hammond offered relatively little for the green economy to get excited about in his 2017 Budget this afternoon.

-"We reaffirm our commitment to invest in Britain's future", declared Hammond as he delivered his first - and last - Spring Budget to a jubliant House of Commons this afternoon (8 March).
+"We reaffirm our commitment to invest in Britain's future", declared Hammond as he delivered his first - and last - Spring Budget to a jubilant House of Commons this afternoon.
+(Scroll down for full 2017 Budget document).

-But the future of Britain's green economy was given hardly any mention iby Hammond.
+But the future of Britain's green economy was given hardly any mention by Hammond.
 The Chancellor failed to deliver good news in several key areas of green policy - such as the controversial solar tax hike, the Emissions Reduction Plan and the 25-Year Environment Plan.

-In fact, the words "energy", "climate change" and "air quality" were not mentioned at all by Hammond in his hour-long speech.
+In fact, the words "energy", "environment", "climate change" and "air quality" were not mentioned at all by Hammond in his hour-long speech, which has been condemned by green groups and politicians alike.

-The full Budget 2017 document does offer some more information on carbon price support - which will be continued beyond the year 2020-21 - along with the Levy Control Framework - which it says "will be replaced by a new set of controls".
+The full Budget 2017 document does offer some more information on the future of carbon price support - which it says will be continued beyond the year 2020-21 - along with the Levy Control Framework - which it says will be scrapped and replaced "by a new set of controls".

+Additionally, the Budget document details a set of new packaging recycling and recovery targets in line with the Packaging Directive.

-Industrial Strategy Challenge Fund
+Industrial Strategy Challenge Fund launched

 Today, Hammond said he wanted to "enhance the UK's position as a world-leader in science and innovation".